volcano-sh/website/content/en/docs/actions.md

 #### Overview

-Allocate action is a essential step in a scheduling process，which is used to handle pod scheduling that has resource requests in the pod list to be scheduled.This process includes the predicates and priorities of jobs.
-Use the PredicateFn preselect to filter out nodes that cannot assign jobs.
-Use NodeOrderFn to score to find the most suitable allocation node.
+This Action binds of <task , node> , including pre-selection and further selection.PredicateFn is used to filter out nodes that cannot be allocated,and NodeOrderFn is used to score the nodes to find the one that best fits.Allocate action is a essential step in a scheduling process，which is used to handle pod scheduling that has resource requests in the pod list to be scheduled.

 The Allocate action follows the commit mechanism.
 When a pod's scheduling request is satisfied, a binding action is not necessarily performed for that pod.
 This step also depends on whether the gang constraint of the Job in which the pod resides is satisfied.
 Only if the gang constraint of the Job in which the pod resides is satisfied can the pod be scheduled; otherwise, the pod cannot be scheduled.